Contributions and Charges

 Please label all items clearly with your child’s full name.

-Some Education Support student’s personal items requirements will be different and families will be advised individually.
+Some Education Support student’s resource requirements will be different and families will be advised individually.
 Please ensure these items are clearly labelled.

 The College is providing a variety of convenient Payment Methods for families to contribute towards their child’s education.
 Please review our easy to use help sheet for assistance.